Gentreo Review 2023: Honest Review by an AttorneyEstate Planning

 - Unlimited Sharing: Share your documents with as many people as you would like, as many times as you would like.

-For all Gentreo plans, you can download information and documents shared with you and can create a family vault to share with other members of your family.
+With Gentreo, you can download information and documents shared with you and can create a family vault to share with other members of your family.

-You can also invite friends and family to join your team and choose which documents to share with specific individuals.
+You can also invite friends and family to join your team for free and choose which documents to share with specific individuals.
 You receive alerts when there are changes in your state’s estate planning laws.

 Additionally, you can input important information, upload documents and share information with others, including contact information, legal and business contacts, medical information, financial information, real estate, and critical assets and digital accounts to streamline your information and keep it in one convenient place.